foss42/apidash/README.md

 ![OG_v2](https://user-images.githubusercontent.com/1382619/226843161-a70bd080-8565-4513-a8f2-21927ecd50bf.png)

 ## Download
-API Dash is available for Mac, Windows, and Linux and can be downloaded from the below link.
+API Dash is available for Mac and Windows currently, and can be downloaded from the links below:
-Links coming soon
+- MacOS (Universal build) - Download Link & Installation Instructions
+- Windows (64-bit) - Download Link & Installation Instructions

 ## Features of API Dash